Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Introduction

-To detect \chk, we use the method suggested by \citet{simhi2024distinguishing} to identify hallucinations where a model knows the correct answer.
+While low certainty has shown promise for addressing hallucinations, its relationship with hallucinations is not always straightforward.
+Indeed, recent work suggests that models may hallucinate even when highly certain \citep{dilusions,ji2025calibrating}.
+However, these studies may conflate certainty with lack of knowledge---that is, the model could be certain of a wrong answer simply because it is missing the correct information.
+In this work, we focus on a distinct failure mode: certain hallucinations that occur even when the model does have the correct knowledge (Figure \ref{fig:chk_certain}).

+Such hallucinations pose serious risks in high-stakes knowledge-intensive domains, where certainty is often taken as a sign of decision reliability, such as medicine \citep{Singhal2022LargeLMA,Savage2024LargeLMA}, law \citep{Hamdani2024TheFOA,Wang2024LegalEAA}, and military \citep{Shrivastava2024MeasuringFDA}.

+We term these hallucinations \textbf{CHOKE}: \textbf{C}ertain \textbf{H}allucinations \textbf{O}verriding \textbf{K}nown \textbf{E}vidence.
+To detect \chk examples, we integrate two frameworks into a two-stage procedure: one for identifying hallucinations despite knowledge, and one for estimating model certainty.
+For the first stage, we build on the approach of \citet{simhi2024distinguishing}, who identify cases where a model knows the correct answer but hallucinates following a prompt perturbation.
 Next, we estimate the model's certainty with three widely used but conceptually different methods: tokens probabilities \citep{feng2024don}, probability difference between the top two predicted tokens \citep{huang2023look}, and semantic entropy \citep{kuhn2023semantic}.

-Our findings reveal that such hallucinations can occur in realistic scenarios, demonstrating that a model can hallucinate despite possessing the correct knowledge, and doing so with \emph{certainty}, as illustrated in Figure \ref{fig:chk_certain}.
-We find this phenomenon is broad, existing in two datasets with both pre-trained and instruction-tuned models.
-Furthermore, we show that \chk cannot simply be classified as mere noise by establishing they are consistent across contexts.
-Finally, we find that this issue can significantly impact the effectiveness of hallucination mitigation techniques, resulting in a non-negligible number of unmitigated hallucinations.
-These findings highlight the potential of \chk for exploring the underlying mechanisms of hallucinations, offering valuable insights that can deepen our understanding and improve LLM safety \citep{barez2025open}.